Does Poker AI mark the death of the game?

 Doug Polk battled the earlier version of Libratus, called Claudico.
 Footage of the gameplay is available for free on youtube.

-We think that he is one of the most suited people to answer the question of what AI means for online poker, which he did in an AMA on reddit two months ago.
-When asked how many years poker has before AI will overtake humans and make the game unplayable, he had this to say.
+We think that he is one of the most suited people to answer the question of what AI means for the game, which he did in an AMA on reddit over two months ago.
+When asked how many years there will be before AI overtakes humans and make the game unplayable, he had this to say.
+(PS – did we mention that Doug Polk has a new training site?
+Read our full Upswing Review)

 “All heads up formats are for sure going to be solved, or close to solved, at some point.
 The game trees are way smaller compared to the multihanded no limit.